tharun-extinct/SPARK/.github/instructions/spark.instructions.md

 ## Rules & Guidelines
 - Always use tabs for indentation.
 - Don't create any files for debugging, until I told you to do so.
 - For all designs I ask you to make, have them be beautiful, not cookie cutter.
-Make webpages that are fully featured and worthy for production.
+- Make code changes in such a way that are fully featured and worthy for production.
 - Do not install other packages for UI themes, icons, etc unless absolutely necessary or I request them.